-Overdraft and cash credit are widely used external sources of finance for availing short term borrowing at some cost.
+Overdraft and cash credit are widely used external sources of finance to avail short-term borrowing at some cost.
 Both cash credit and overdraft are used by businesses to manage short-term working capital requirements.
-The difference between overdraft / Bank overdraft and cash credit are on various aspects which include nature of the account, charges, and fees, amount, purpose, type of security, use of funds, interest rate, etc. Let us see in detail the difference between overdraft and cash credit.
+The difference between overdraft / Bank overdraft and cash credit is on various aspects, which include nature of the account, charges, and fees, amount, purpose, type of security, use of funds, interest rate, etc. Let us see in detail the difference between overdraft and cash credit.

-Both these facilities are repayable on demand and therefore classified as sources of finance payable on demand or loans payable on demand.
-However, these facilities are rarely recalled in real-life scenario except in very rare circumstance like customer’s business and financial position is going from bad to worse phase as time passes by or in a case when the value of the security is found extremely low during period re-valuation of the security or during the renewal of the facility.
+Both these facilities are repayable on demand and classified as sources of finance payable on demand or loans payable on demand.
+However, these facilities are rarely recalled in real-life scenarios except in very rare circumstances like a customer’s business and financial position is going from bad to worse phase as time passes by or in a case when the value of the security is found to be extremely low during a period re-valuation of the security or during the renewal of the facility.

-Although both these facilities are very similar in nature, one needs to understand cash credit vs. overdraft difference in order to understand them better.
+Although both these facilities are very similar in nature, one needs to understand the difference between overdraft and cash credit to understand them better.

 Difference between Overdraft and Cash Credit